tve-cf/alerts-waf-control/README.md

 2. Create a `wrangler.toml` file based on `wrangler-sample.toml` and configure your Cloudflare Worker settings.

-3. Create a `.dev.vars` file for local development environment variables.

 ## Development

 Run the development server: